xrf/thesis/src/quantum-dots.md

 However, the analytic approach is rather inefficient: it has effectively 7 nested summations, which means the computational cost of *each* matrix element grows as $\bigo(k^7)$ where $k$ is the number of shells.
 It is also prone to precision losses due to the highly oscillatory terms.

-A more effective way to compute the integral is through the technique described in [@2008arXiv0810.2644K] as implemented in the `OpenFCI` software.
+A more effective way to compute the integral is through the technique described in [@2008arXiv0810.2644K] as implemented in the OpenFCI package.
 By transforming product states $\ket{(n m)_1 \otimes (n m)_2}$ into their center-of-mass frame, one arrives at a radial integral
 $$C^\mu_{n n'} = 2 (-)^{n + n'} \int_0^\infty R^{2 \mu} \bar{L}^\mu_n(R^2) \bar{L}^\mu_{n'}(R^2) v(\sqrt{2} R) \E^{-R^2} R \D R $$
 where $\bar{L}^\alpha_n(x)$ is the normalized associated Laguerre polynomial defined in @Eq:laguerre-polynomials and $v(R)$ is our central interaction, although this technique generalizes to many kinds of central interactions.
 The radial integral may be calculated *exactly* using Gauss–Hermite quadrature of sufficiently high order.
-The results are then be transformed back into the laboratory frame.
+The results are transformed back into the laboratory frame using Talmi–Brody–Moshinsky transformation brackets [@Talmi1952; @brody1967tables; @MOSHINSKY1959104].